 A new pressure-relief valve, complying with the Standard for Relief Valves and Automatic Gas Shut-Off Devices for Hot Water Supply Systems, ANSI Z21.22/CSA 4.4, must be installed at the HOT water outlet connection of the water heater during installation.
-Local codes shall govern the installation of any relief valve.
+Local codes shall govern the installation of any relief valves.

 - The following drawing illustrates a pressure-only relief valve.
-If local codes require a combination temperature and pressure-relief valve, you may need to install an extension piece to ensure that the valve probe is not directly in the flow path of the water. - A pressure relief valve supplied with this water heater must be installed as shown below. - Manual operation of relief valves should be performed at least once a year. - If the relief valve on the system discharges periodically, a problem exists.
+If local codes require a combination temperature and pressure-relief valve, you may need to install an extension piece to ensure that the relief valve probe is not directly in the flow path of the water. - Local codes govern the installation of relief valves.
+If local codes require that a temperature and pressurerelief valve be installed, the manufacturer recommends a type 40XL Watts temperature and pressure-relief valve or equivalent model be used. - Manual operation of relief valves should be performed at least once a year. - If the relief valve on the system discharges periodically, a problem exists.
 Turn off the water heater, unplug the unit, and call for service.

 One end of the relief valve discharge line connects to the HOT water outlet pipe as shown above.
 The other end of the pipe should be routed to a suitable drain to eliminate potential water damage.
 For safe operation of the water heater, be sure that: